emmy3000/FusionFinance/README.md

-7. **If it launched successful you'd an information such this printed on your terminal**
+7. **If it launched successful you'd find this sort of information printed on your terminal**
 ```bash
 (my_venv)~/FusionFinance: python3 my_simple_server.py
   * Serving Flask app 'my_simple_server'